BRISTOL ORCHESTRAL PLAYERS

 For other Brass and Woodwind, please enquire.

-Notes from Julian Dale about our 2024/25 Programme
+Notes from Julian Dale about our Autumn 2024 Programme

 As always, most of this year's programme is made up of pieces requested by members of the orchestra.